uetuluk/MiraTTS-onnx/README.md

 # MiraTTS
-[MiraTTS](https://huggingface.co/YatharthS/MiraTTS) is a finetune of the excellent [Spark-TTS](https://huggingface.co/SparkAudio/Spark-TTS-0.5B) model for enhanced realism and stability.
-This repository also heavily optimizes Mira with Lmdeploy and boosts quality by using the high quality audio upsampler [FlashSR](https://github.com/ysharma3501/FlashSR) to generate high quality audio at over **100x** realtime!
+[MiraTTS](https://huggingface.co/YatharthS/MiraTTS) is a finetune of the excellent [Spark-TTS](https://huggingface.co/SparkAudio/Spark-TTS-0.5B) model for enhanced realism and stability performing on par with closed source models.
+This repository also heavily optimizes Mira with [Lmdeploy](https://github.com/InternLM/lmdeploy) and boosts quality by using [FlashSR](https://github.com/ysharma3501/FlashSR) to generate high quality audio at over **100x** realtime!

 ## Key benefits
 - Incredibly fast: Over 100x realtime by using Lmdeploy and batching.